Chart Color Schemes

 Albury Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is relatively low at approximately 51% of the total population (~6833 people).
-The most common medical conditions in the area are arthritis and asthma, impacting 9.4% and 9.1% of residents respectively.
-Sixty-six point two percent of residents declare themselves completely clear of medical ailments compared to 64.2% across Rest of NSW.
-Twenty point nine percent of residents are aged 65 and over (2822 people).
-Health outcomes among seniors in the area are above average, performing even better than the general population in health metrics.
+The rate of private health cover is relatively low at approximately 51% of the total population, which is around 6,833 people.
+The most common medical conditions are arthritis and asthma, affecting 9.4% and 9.1% of residents respectively.
+Sixty-six point two percent of residents declare themselves completely clear of medical ailments compared to 64.2% across the Rest of NSW.
+Twenty point nine percent of residents are aged 65 and over, totaling 2,822 people.
+Health outcomes among seniors in Albury Surrounds are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health